Generation

 Explanation of Command

-Unlike other commands, test generation from a trace does not require a specified URL - we extract all relevant information directly from the trace.
+NOTE: Unlike other commands, test generation from a trace does not require a specified URL - we extract all relevant information directly from the trace.

-: Specifies the test output language.--framework
+--language: Specifies the test output language.

-: Points to the Playwright trace file.
+--playwright-trace: Points to the Playwright trace file to use for test generation

 Additional Flags

-: Specify the name of the generated test file.
+--output: Specify the name of the generated test file.

 Execute the UI Test

 You can execute the generated tests without any additional adjustments to the code.
+Here are the benefits of a Skyramp UI Test:

-Run the test
+Run the Test

 Run the test using Pytest.
-If you don’t have Pytest, install it with pip by running the following command in your terminal:
+If you don’t have Pytest, refer to the Installation Guide for setup instructions:

 python3 -m pytest --browser